 Women are instructed to check their Mirena threads monthly.
 If the threads are not in place or have significantly shortened, they may have broken or retracted into the cervical canal or uterus.

-If the woman loses consciousness or has a sudden severe abdominal pain, you should seek emergency care.
+If the woman loses consciousness or has a sudden severe abdominal pain, she should seek emergency care.

 She should call the doctor or seek urgent care if she: